The 9 Best Books to Learn Czech the Right Way

 Best for Learners with Limited Time

 Cestina Expres is an excellent resource for beginners who want to learn basic Czech in a short amount of time.
 The book is designed for students who need to achieve basic proficiency for travel or work.
-Cestina Expres has seven lessons that cover essential topics including: introductions, directions, family, and more.
+Cestina Expres has seven lessons that cover essential topics, including introductions, directions, family, and more.
 The book uses a communicative approach that focuses on essential phrases and vocabulary to help you navigate everyday situations.

-Key Features
+Key Benefits

-• Written completely in the Czech language
+• Written completely in the Czech language for an immersive learning experience

-• Divided into 7 thematic units
+• Divided into 7 thematic units that help you cover the basics quickly

 Why You Should Use Books for Learning Czech